xxyzzzq/quex/trunk/quex/engine/analyzer/examine/00-README.txt

            Figure 8: A dead-lock in mouth states 1 and 2.

 As shown, mutually obstructed interference is the reason behind dead-locks.
 A central concept for the solution is that of 'run-time interference'.

-DEFINITION: RA(i) -- Restore-All Recipe

-   The Restore-All Recipe 'RA(i)' at a given state 'i' restores all variables 'x' of DCV from the auxiliary variables.
-That is,

-        RA(i) := { for x in V(i): x = A(x) }

-If the values of DCV variables where computed upon entry into a mouth state and restored after, then there is no source of error inside the mouth state's procedure.
-However, the operation 'op(i)' of a mouth state may potentially overwrite the modifications of incoming entry recipes.
-As a result, some variables may very well be determined.
-Thus, the output recipe might be configured more specific than 'RA(i)'.

-Propagating a 'RA(i)' as output of a mouth state corresponds to entry recipes 'RA(i,k)' for all 'k'.
-However,
+It uses the historyless recipe 'HLR(i)' for an interference in the absence of concrete entry recipes.
+Using 'HLR(i)' for each undetermined entry recipe fits the following consideration.

+If a mouth state's 'op(i)' assigns a constant to a variable 'v', then the history becomes unimportant.
+In that case 'v in HLV(i)'.
+The interference of all entries would be a 'store/restore' if the procedure for 'v' is inhomogeneous and it would be 'v from op(i)' if not.
+For each 'v not in HLV(i)' a store/restore must be implemented at every state entry.
+In both cases, the homogeneous and the inhomogeneous, the output recipe is 'A(v)' and reflects that the value must be restored.
+Thus, for run-time interference an undetermined entry from a state 'k' is assumed (not assigned) to be

-        R(i,k) = op(i)(RA(i)) for k where 'R(k)' is not determined
+                           R(i,k) = HLR(i)

-profits from any overwriting effect of 'op(i)'.
-Further, the result of interference may actually be some real homogeneity.

 DEFINITION: Run-Time Interference

-    The process of 'run-time interference' develops a recipe 'R(i)' for a mouth state 'i' based on an *incomplete* set of incoming recipes
+    The process of 'run-time interference' develops a recipe 'R(i)' for a mouth state 'i' based on an *incomplete* set of entry recipes

-       IR = { R(i,k): k = 1...N } where R(k) is undetermined for some 'k'.
+       ER = { op(i)(R(k)): k = 1...N } where R(k) is undetermined for some 'k'.

     The entry recipes are determined by

                        .-
-                       |  op(i)(R(k))  if R(k) is determined
+                       |  v from op(i)(R(k))  if R(k) is determined
-             R(i,k) = <
+                 v  = <
-                       |  op(i)(RA(i)) if R(k) is undetermined
+                       |  A(v)                if R(k) is undetermined
                        '-

     With all entries 'R(i,k)' specified, the output recipe 'R(i)' is determined